Black Mould – Causes

 - Lack of disturbance / movement

 Some of those things on that list will give you an indication as to why black mould forms in bathrooms in particular but let’s look into that in particular, especially focusing on two things on that list – relative humidity / moisture and temperature.
+On that topic, we have a great guide to desiccant dehumidifiers.

 Black Mould – Bathroom Test